XinyinZhang/bloom/README.md

 bloom:
 a procrastination helper for android, which disables all access to other functionalities for a certain time and helps you to focus on your current task.
+By spending time away from their phones, users grow virtual flowers and earn coins, which can then be used to unlock different features.
+It targets to users who rely on mobile phones and have difficulty focusing.

 emulator used: Pixel 3XL, API 26